schollii/pypubsub/docs/usage/usage_basic_tasks.rst

 .. warning::

-    One caveat that results from this useful feature is that all callables that subscribe to topics must be referenced from outside Pypubsub.
+    One caveat that results from this useful feature is that all callables that subscribe to topics must be referenced from outside PyPubSub.
 For instance, the following will silently unsubscribe on return from pub.subscribe()::

         def listener(): pass